Faculty and Staff

 Dr. Sabrina S. Laroussi

-Dr. Sabrina S. Laroussi is an associate professor of Spanish at Virginia Military Institute where she teaches courses on Spanish and Latin American literature, cultures and film, in addition to Spanish language courses.
+Dr. Sabrina S. Laroussi is an professor of Spanish at Virginia Military Institute where she teaches courses on Spanish and Latin American literature, cultures and film, in addition to Spanish language courses.
 Before coming to VMI, she was a visiting assistant professor at the College of Charleston and received her degrees at the Université d’Alger in Algeria (BA), Universidad de Alcalá in Madrid (MA) and Texas Tech University (MA and Ph.D.).

 At VMI, she co-directs La mesa de español with Col. Bulger-Barnett and the summer study abroad program in Alcalá de Henares (Madrid).
 She also serves as the chapter adviser for the National Collegiate Hispanic Honor Society, Sigma Delta Pi, and co-adviser for VMI Building Bridges Club.